What drove AIM’s outstanding performance in 2020…

 ...and what could be the themes to follow in 2021?

-AIM closed 2020 with 819 companies and a total stock market value of £131 billion.
+AIM (formerly known as the Alternative Investment Market) closed 2020 with 819 companies and a total stock market value of £131 billion.
 While there was a net decline of 44 companies from 2019, the overall market value was £16.9 billion higher.
+A lot of the strong performance came from companies qualifying for the popular Inheritance Tax planning reliefs.

 The AIM index continues to be dominated by relatively few large companies, with AIM’s twenty largest companies valued at £45 billion, representing 34% of the total value of AIM.
 At the end of the year there were a record 24 AIM companies valued at more than £1 billion each, compared to only 16 at the end of 2019.